docker/docs/config/formatting.md

 > ```
 > {% endraw %}
 >
-> with single quote.
-Otherwise, in a Windows shell, e.g Powershell, you need use single quotes, but
+> Otherwise, in a Windows shell (for example, PowerShell), you need to use single quotes, but
-> escape the double quotes inside the params like:
+> escape the double quotes inside the params as follows:
 >
 > {% raw %}
 > ```bash